 Make it an unbendable rule to always have at least one woman on every interview panel.
 A female panelist can help other female applicants feel welcome and vet for gender bias.
 Consider creating interview panels that are as diverse as possible to project your team’s interest in diversity and inclusivity.

-If you aren’t in a position to impact the composition of an interview panel and are invited to participate, suggest that a woman be added into the mix.
-And women, don’t be afraid to suggest to your supervisors that you would be willing to help interview candidates.
+If you aren’t in a position to impact the composition of an interview panel and are invited to participate, propose that a woman be added into the mix.
+And women, don’t be afraid to indicate to your supervisors that you would be willing to help interview candidates.